dafer45/TBTK/doc/Manual.md

 So why do we need linearization?
 One answer is that algorithms almost universally are going to be most efficient in a linear basis.
 Moreover, algorithms can also be made much more general if the linearization procedure is not part of the algorithm itself.
-If mappings such as \f$h = L_y x + y\f$ are hard coded into the Solver, it is essentially a single purpose code, possibly with a few nobs to turn to adjust the system size and parameter values, but the code is locked to a very specific type of problem.
+If mappings such as \f$h = L_y x + y\f$ are hard coded into the Solver, it is essentially a single purpose code, possibly with a few knobs to turn to adjust the system size and parameter values, but the code is locked to a very specific type of problem.
 On the contrary, a Solver that accepts any Model that can provide itself on a linearized form can be reused for widely different types of problems.

 So why physical indices?